ductruc/project2/README.md

 ## <ins>Reading order</ins>

-The main project is entirely contained within the file project2.ipynb.
-The reflection is also in the form of a .ipynb notebook file.
+The main project is entirely contained within the file `project2.ipynb.` The reflection is also in the form of a `.ipynb` notebook file.
 This project is best viewed in Jupyter Notebook.

 The runtime for the more computationally intensive cells of code is indicated in bold before each cell.
-The total runtime of the file project2.ipynb takes ~1300 seconds.
+The total runtime of the file `project2.ipynb` takes ~1300 seconds.
 The file is saved with all the cell outputs after a full run-through.

 ## <ins>Dependencies</ins>

-If any package is required, run !pip install package_name into a cell in the ipynb file.
+If any package is required, run !pip install package_name into a cell in the Notebook file.

 This project requires a system with a GPU to run successfully.

 ### <ins>List of Python modules used:</ins>

-- torch
+- `torch`
-- torchvision
+- `torchvision`
-- time
+- `time`
-- datetime
+- `datetime`
-- numpy as np
+- `numpy`
-- matplotlib.pyplot
+- `matplotlib.pyplot`
-- tensorflow
+- `tensorflow`

 ## <ins>Author</ins>